Mahantesh1729/BMI_CALCULATOR/README.md

 Note: Flutter SDK must be installed in your system
       Your Android device must be connected with your system with developer oprions enabled

-     * First download this project to your local repository
-     * open your command prompt / terminal from your current folder / directory and then run the following commands
+      First download this project to your local repository open your command prompt / terminal from your current folder / directory and then run the following commands

+Change the directory to bmi_calculator

-     cd bmi_calculator
+> cd bmi_calculator

+Enter the below command to get all the dependencies of the project downloaded

-     flutter pub get
+> flutter pub get  to download all the dependencies

+Enter the below command to run the project
-     flutter run
+> flutter run